Construction Project Management Services and Construction Books

 28/5/2015

 When construction projects don’t go according to plan the contractor is often blamed for the problems.
-However, completing a construction project successfully is usually a team effort between the client, designers, the client’s appointed project manager (if there is one), the main contractor and their subcontractors.
+However, completing a construction project successfully requires a team effort between the client/owner, designers, the client’s appointed project manager (if there is one), the main contractor and their subcontractors.
 Failure by one of the parties can lead to the project not achieving its outcomes.

-What can designers do to ensure the successful outcome of their projects?
+What can designers do to ensure the successful outcome of their construction projects?

 I’m sure we have all been on construction projects where drawings have arrived late, changes have been made to completed work which then required rework and projects that have been difficult and expensive to construct because the design hasn’t taken cognisance of the local conditions.
 We have probably also seen grandiose projects which have been inappropriate to the client’s needs and brief.
 Often this is a result of a poor or weak design team.